shitfuckery/usb_stick/README.md

 ### Possible Next Steps

+The end result to this point will be very close to a stock Linux Mint installation.
+We have chosen to stop at this point, but there are further privacy improvements that could be made, such as disabling third-party cookies in the browsers, having bluetooth default to being off, randomising the bluetooth and wifi MAC addresses, adblocking, etc.

 If you are deploying multiple desktops across an organisation you may want to pair your desktops with self hosted services and have the desktop preconfigured to make use of those services or to bookmark them.
 The types of services you may want to consider could include NextCloud, Whoogle, Vaultwarden, a VPN, MailCow, or others.